bbc/bbc-a11y/guides/using/validating-your-project.md

     ./node_modules/.bin/bbc-a11y --reporter json

+## Output results in JUnit format

+Override the human-readable output format with a JUNit report (test-report.xml) instead like this:

+    ./node_modules/.bin/bbc-a11y --reporter junit

 ## Using a custom reporter

 If your CI system renders reports in different format, you can write your own